Lissy93/OLD_AdGuardian-Term/README.md

 ## Background & Lessons Learned

-I wanted to build a terminal app that could act as a real-time traffic monitor and display stats from a user's AdGuard Home instance.

 Initially, I chose Go, because it's quite performant, has a neat concurrency model, is reasonably quick to write, and (most importantly) compiles into a tidy single binary.
 I'd also come across the gizak/termui package, which seemed to be the perfect choice for plotting the charts.

 However, I found Go's memory safety to be less than ideal.
 The compiler was irritating and managing threads manually was difficult.
 I also came across an issue which, for the life of me, I could not resolve - when termui updated the screen, random characters from the previous view would remain, making the charts hard for the user to read.

 After spending nearly an entire weekend building out this project, I arrived at the tough realization that I had probably chosen the wrong tech stack.
-I was initially reluctant to scrap everything I had accomplished so far, but it turned out to be the best course of action.
+I was initially reluctant to scrap everything I had written so far, but it was the best way forward.

 Instead, I picked up Rust - a language I'd been curious about but hadn't found the right opportunity to dive into.
 Rust, much like Go, is fast and efficient, but with one key difference - it emphasizes safety and manages memory exceptionally well.
-Rust also compiles into a single binary and boasts a robust concurrency model.
+Rust also compiles into a single binary and has a robust concurrency model.
 In short, it seemed to address many of the issues I had encountered with Go.

 Rebuilding my app in Rust wasn't a walk in the park, though.
 It has a steep learning curve and some unique concepts, like ownership and borrowing, which took a while to wrap my head around.
 Nevertheless, the more I delved into it, the more I found myself appreciating its design.
 In particular, its ability to prevent common programming errors, like null pointer dereferencing and data races, was a huge win for me.

-As developers, we need to remind ourselves that it's okay to take a step back, reassess our decisions, and change our course if necessary.
+**As developers, we need to remind ourselves that it's okay to take a step back, reassess our decisions, and change our course if necessary.
 After all, in the long run, it's not about how quickly we can finish a project but about how well we can adapt, learn, and grow along the way.
-That's how we build not just better software, but also become better developers.
+That's how we build not just better software, but also become better developers.**

 The new project is uploaded here: